n-of-one/attack_vector_2/website/docs/player/Layers.md

 ⇋ hack 1
 Opened in new window.
 ```
-Hacking a switch opens a new browser tab that shows the switch and allows you to flip the switch.
+Hacking this layer opens a new browser tab that shows the switch and you to flip it..

+There *can* be something in the real world that shows the current state.
+This will be a phone or a laptop.
+The state shown on the phone or laptop is changed in real time when you flip the switch.

 ## Text
 This represent an application of the website.
 For example a database.